Everyone has different ideas about what they need in a survival/bushcraft knife. Here’s my preferences.

 Not tacticool: The fast-opening, black-colored combat knives don’t do much for me.
 And a knife designed primarily for fighting probably won’t be the best all-around user knife.

 I go for urban camouflage when possible.
 I got my daughter a Benchmade Griptillian with pink grips and my son a Griptillian in orange.
-They look cute, but are solid, dependable knives.
+They look cute and non-threatening, but are solid, dependable knives.

 So in the final analysis, for a do-it-all survival/bushcraft knife my needs will best be met with a four-inch, 1/8-inch thick, Scandi or convex grind rigid blade, drop point knife.
 It must be full tang, with a well-designed handle.
 The knife will come with a safe, well-designed sheath that is comfortable to carry.
 It will be unconditionally guaranteed, and preferably, made in America.